GaijinEntertainment/daScript/doc/source/stdlib/detail/builtin.rst

 .. |function-builtin-string_heap_report| replace:: to be documented

-.. |function-builtin-strip| replace:: to be documented

-.. |function-builtin-strip_left| replace:: to be documented

-.. |function-builtin-strip_right| replace:: to be documented

 .. |function-builtin-terminate| replace:: to be documented

-.. |function-builtin-to_char| replace:: to be documented

-.. |function-builtin-to_float| replace:: to be documented

-.. |function-builtin-to_int| replace:: to be documented

-.. |function-builtin-to_lower| replace:: to be documented

-.. |function-builtin-to_lower_in_place| replace:: to be documented

-.. |function-builtin-to_upper| replace:: to be documented

-.. |function-builtin-to_upper_in_place| replace:: to be documented

-.. |function-builtin-translation| replace:: to be documented

-.. |function-builtin-transpose| replace:: to be documented

-.. |function-builtin-unescape| replace:: to be documented

 .. |function-builtin-variant_index| replace:: to be documented

-.. |function-builtin-write| replace:: to be documented

-.. |function-builtin-write_char| replace:: to be documented

-.. |function-builtin-write_chars| replace:: to be documented

-.. |function-builtin-write_escape_string| replace:: to be documented

 .. |function-builtin-binary_load| replace:: to be documented